S. 351: STEWARD Act of 2025

 America’s recycling rates have stagnated—this bill could kickstart real progress.

-The big picture: The STEWARD Act of 2025 creates a pilot grant program to improve access to recycling and composting, and directs the EPA to gather and share better data nationwide.
+The STEWARD Act of 2025 creates a pilot grant program to improve access to recycling and composting, and directs the EPA to gather and share better data nationwide.
 Lawmakers want to help states, cities, tribes, and even public-private partnerships upgrade recycling systems that millions rely on—or wish they could.

-Zoom in: If passed, the bill opens up grants for local governments and tribes to start or expand curbside pickup, recycle more materials, and build new infrastructure.
+If passed, the bill opens up grants for local governments and tribes to start or expand curbside pickup, recycle more materials, and build new infrastructure.
 Data collection is a key part: Communities and the federal government would finally get clearer metrics on what’s recycled, where gaps exist, and what needs fixing.

 1